darthmaim/gw2builds/lib/gw2be-build-string/docs/serialization.md

         <td>The id for major trait 3 of specialization 3</td>
     </tr>
 </table>

+<sup>1</sup> The serializer converts the build id to a `uint16` to save space.
+Make sure that the build id is within the specified boundaries.

 #### Serialized data structure
  Byte | Type   | Description